Libby Fox: 2006–2010

 Libby achieves A grades in her AS Level exams, leading Denise to declare that she will be applying for Oxford or Cambridge University.
 Libby worries her mother cannot afford to send her there.
 She later finds out she has conditionally been accepted at Oxford.
 Libby turns eighteen and Owen, who is still in prison, contacts her by sending her a birthday card and asking Libby's grandmother, Liz Turner (Kate Williams), to arrange a meeting.
 At the same time, Libby decides it is the right time for her to lose her virginity with Darren.
 She then phones her grandmother and agrees to meet with her father.
 Chelsea returns for Libby's birthday and sees Liz in the Square.
 Libby is forced to reveal that she visited Owen and that he will be released in a matter of months.
 Denise visits him but then tells Libby he will not be returning to their lives.
 Libby discovers she will attend Oxford University when she gets the A Level grades she needs but decides against it, saying her mother needs her in Walford.
 She later changes her mind, and leaves for Oxford early in October.
 Adam Best (David Proud), an Oxford student who has taken a liking to her, sends her a text message saying "See you in Oxford.
 X".

 When Owen is released from prison, he returns to Walford to see Libby, although he is not supposed to.
-Patrick Trueman (Rudolph Walker) discovers this and threatens to call the police, but instead he contacts Libby, who comes straight to Walford from Oxford to see her father.
+Denise's surrogate father Patrick Trueman (Rudolph Walker) discovers this and threatens to call the police, but instead he contacts Libby, who comes straight to Walford from Oxford to see her father.
 She overhears Darren booking a table for two in a restaurant and suspects he is meeting another woman.
 She turns up at the restaurant and finds Darren there with Owen.
 Darren says he wanted to ask Owen's permission to ask Libby to marry him.
 Libby accepts his proposal.
 When Lucas Johnson (Don Gilet), Denise's boyfriend and Chelsea's father, has Owen arrested for breaching his bail conditions, Libby at first doesn't believe Owen's claims but is shocked when Lucas confesses.
 Though angry with Lucas at first she eventually forgives him.
 Libby makes Owen promise to leave Denise and Lucas alone.
 The day before the wedding, Owen crashes Denise's hen night to warn her that Lucas killed his ex-wife Trina Johnson (Sharon Duncan-Brewster) and she is in danger.